Trust brought us here into the 21st century. The earliest humans couldn’t have survived the harsh living conditions without counting on each other.

 Write three things your partner did that day that made you smile or feel happy about your relationship.
 Then, read aloud that list to them.

-It could be little things, like when laughed their heart out at your joke.
+It could be little things, like when they laughed their heart out at your joke.
 A record of your appreciation shows your partner you notice and cherish them.

 Gratitude stops you from taking your partner and your relationship for granted.